ugarix/ansible-101-tutorial/controller-exercise-02-inventory-file-intro/README.md

 # based.
 Grouping for this example is done based on the package format.
 You can run ad-hoc
 # commands against a group from the hosts file as well.

-ansible -m ping -i hosts deb
-ansible -m ping -i hosts rpm
+ansible -m ping -i hosts-1 deb ansible -m ping -i hosts-1 rpm

 # It's also likely that a device under management can be a member of multiple groups.
 Now
 # modify the hosts file to add dbservers & webservers.
 Include one of each different